twurple/twurple/docs/auth/providers/refreshing.md

 This example uses files to make it easily understandable, but you should probably use a database or similar, especially if you need to fetch data for more than one user.

-It also assumes that you pre-populated this file (in this example named `tokens.json`) with some data:
+It also assumes that you created a file named `tokens.125328655.json` with some data in it (the number represents a user ID):

 ```json
 {